 The first of my green gardening tips is close to my heart.
 I’d arguably say it’s the most important green gardening tip, but that’s just me:

 What’s the Big Deal About Peat?

 You may be wondering what the big deal is about peat.
 Peat forms from semi-decomposed plant material, in waterlogged oxygen-poor bogs at about a rate of 1mm a year.
-Peat bogs are unique habitats, home to all sorts of rare plants, animals and invertebrates that you seldom find outside of peat bogs.
+Peat bogs are unique habitats, home to all sorts of rare plants, animals, and invertebrates that you seldom find outside of peat bogs.
 And the other completely amazing thing about peat bogs is that they act as carbon sinks – capturing all the carbon that plants absorb while they grow.

 Peat was rarely used in gardening until the mid 20th century.
-It has no nutritional benefit to soil.
+It has no nutritional benefit to the soil.
 However, at this time it was discovered that peat holds water, oxygen, and nutrients well, making it a good medium for growing plants and vegetables.
 Its usage reached its peak in 1997 when a staggering 99% of the compost sold in the UK contained peat.